Numan-Ahmad-Khan/Ceasar_Cipher/README.md

 # Ceasar_Cipher
 This is a basic code of CeasarCipher.
-Ceasar Cipher is type of encryption which works by changing the alphabet by its coressponding shit number.
+Ceasar Cipher is type of encryption which works by changing the alphabet by its coressponding shft number.

-The code is written in two ways
+The code is written in two ways:
 <ol>
 <li>Individual Blocks</li>
 <li>Single Block</li>